Skip to Content

 These can include marketing strategies for community groups, social media content, documentary films, scripts for theatre, media or film, performances and speeches, depending on what courses you choose from a wide range.

 Massey offers a range of experiential learning opportunities in communication, including a communication internship course for BC students with good grades.
-It allows you to work for a company while you study, network with future employers and gain invaluable real-world experience.
+This internship course allows you to work for a company while you study, network with future employers and gain invaluable real-world experience.
 You could intern in inspiring organisations like NZ Red Cross, UNICEF, or Forest & Bird, in leading PR agencies or for news media like the New Zealand Herald or Radio New Zealand.

-If you are majoring in a creative area, you can also gain hands-on experience through ‘Creativity in the Community’, which teaches you to respond to a real-world challenge in a team.
+If you are majoring in a creative area, you can also gain hands-on experience through the course ‘Creativity in the Community’, which teaches you to respond to a real-world challenge in a team.
 Previous students have tackled issues including sustainability and youth justice with powerful creative projects that incorporated poetry, film and theatre.

 In your first year, you complete a core of set courses as part of your degree.
 The first year core means you get to meet other BC students as a group and form an overview of all parts of communication before you specialise.
 At the start of your second year you choose the area you are most interested in (your major).
 You also choose a second field of interest (your minor) and from a huge range of optional (elective) courses.